sergei-kruchinin/auth-service/README.md

 # Auth Service

-Auth Service is a robust and modular authentication and authorization system built with Flask.
+Auth Service is a robust and modular authentication and authorization system, supporting Flask and FastAPI on your own choice.
 It supports traditional authentication as well as OAuth authentication (e.g., Yandex).
 The service uses JWT for token handling and includes user management functionality.

 ## Table of Contents